 It is very possible that Jesus himself and the Virgin Mary have visited the present-day Rihab indeed.
 Thus – is this the world’s oldest church?

 Church of St. George can’t be that old

-The inscription mentions also that the church is dedicated to St. George – but this saint man lived in the late 3rd – early 4th century and his cult started even later, in the fifth century.
+The inscription mentions also that the church is dedicated to St. George – but this sainted man lived in the late 3rd – early 4th century and his cult started even later, in the fifth century.
 A church cannot be devoted to a saint which is not born yet?

 Then – is it possible that the catacomb under the church is the world’s oldest church?
 Here we have no information.
-There are no proofs that this is a church and even more – the world’s oldest one.
+There is no proof that this is a church and even more – the world’s oldest one.
 But we do not have also the opposite proof – that this was not a church.
 Well, but the same can be said about many more underground rooms and passages elsewhere in the Levant.

 - Samer Abu-Ghazalah, Abdel-kader Al-Hissan Discovery of the Oldest Church of the World, Architectural Science Review, Vol.45, 2002 – Issue 4, pp. 295-297.
 Accessed on 1st April 2019

 - Blumell, L., and J. Cianca The Oratory of St. George in Rihab: The Oldest Extant Christian Building or Just Another Byzantine Church?
 Accessed on 21st March 2019